Chipdelmal/dataViz_CADi/docs/index.md

 layout: default
 ---

-This one-week course was designed to provide an intensive demonstration of good data visualization techniques and
+This one-week course was designed to provide an intensive demonstration of good data visualization techniques and frameworks.

+<iframe  width="100%" height="500" src="./images/forceNetwork.html"></iframe>